Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Results

 \subsection{RQ1}

-We now answer the question if \textit{the models trained using our {\dsname-train} data are better than cross-lingual zero-shot models?}
+We now answer the question if \textit{the models trained using data from projection approach are better than cross-lingual zero-shot and teacher-student models?}

 Table \ref{table:ai4bharatTestSetResults} reports the results from our experiments.
 Apart from Hindi, Malayalam, and, Marathi we observe relatively poor results for other Indic languages in the Zero-Shot setting.
 Zero-shot techniques perform quite well in high-resource languages like Hindi, scoring a respectable 75.96\%.
 However, for Assamese and Oriya languages the results are very poor.
+The Teacher-Student approach in comparison with the zero-shot approach gives very poor results.

 We observe that the models trained using the {\dsname-train} dataset give the best F1 scores across languages.
 In general, we observe better performance from data obtained using Awesome-align \cite{dou-neubig-2021-word} compared to GIZA++ \cite{och-ney-2003-systematic}.
+Moving forward, we choose the data obtained using Awesome-align \cite{dou-neubig-2021-word} in all our experiments.